28-708. Racing on highways; aiding and abetting; violation; classification; exception; definitions

 A. A person shall not drive a vehicle or participate in any manner in a race, speed competition or contest, drag race or acceleration contest, test of physical endurance or exhibition of speed or acceleration or for the purpose of making a speed record on a street or highway.

-C. A person who is convicted of a first violation of this section shall pay a fine of not less than two hundred fifty dollars and may be ordered by the court to perform community restitution.
+D. A person who is convicted of a first violation of this section shall pay a fine of not less than $250 and may be ordered by the court to perform community restitution.

-D. A person who is convicted of a subsequent violation of this section shall pay a fine of not less than five hundred dollars and may be ordered by the court to perform community restitution.
+E. A person who is convicted of a subsequent violation of this section shall pay a fine of not less than $500 and may be ordered by the court to perform community restitution.

-F. If a person is convicted of violating this section, the judge may require the surrender to a police officer of any driver license of the person and immediately forward the abstract of conviction to the department.
+G. If a person is convicted of violating this section, the judge may require the surrender to a police officer of any driver license of the person and immediately forward the abstract of conviction to the department.
 On a first conviction, the judge may order the suspension of the driving privileges of the person for a period of not more than ninety days.
 In the case of a first conviction and on receipt of the abstract of conviction and order of the court, the department shall suspend the driving privileges of the person for the period of time ordered by the judge.
-In the case of a second or subsequent conviction for an offense committed within a period of twenty-four months and on receipt of the abstract of conviction, the department shall revoke the driving privileges of the person.
+In the case of a second or subsequent conviction for an offense committed within a period of twenty-four months and on receipt of the abstract of conviction, the department shall suspend the driving privileges of the person for one year.

-G. The director may authorize in writing an organized and properly controlled event to utilize a highway or part of a highway even though it is prohibited by this section.
-The authorization shall specify the time of the event, the highway or part of a highway to be utilized and any special conditions the director may require for the particular event.
+H. The director may authorize in writing an organized and properly controlled event to use a highway or part of a highway even though it is prohibited by this section.
+The authorization shall specify the time of the event, the highway or part of a highway to be used and any special conditions the director may require for the particular event.

 1. "Drag race" means either: